fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 *My younger self was not available for comments.*

-You can find the source code on [GitHub](https://github.com/fstark/mandelbrot65).
+You can find the source code on {% github "mandelbrot65", "GitHub" %}.